 7.14.2.
-Rent and Purchase Price Limits
+Rent Limits

-Units assisted with CDBG or HOME funds may be sold or rented to income-eligible households at affordable prices and rents, as determined by the Commission in accordance with HUD regulations.
+Units assisted with CDBG or HOME funds may be rented to income-eligible households at affordable rents, as determined by the Commission in accordance with HUD regulations.
 See Appendix C for rental limits.

 7.14.3.
-Term of Income and Price Restrictions
+Term of Income

 Upon completion or acquisition of a rental housing project, the assisted units must remain affordable for the longer of fifty-five (55) years or the longest affordability term required by other financing in the project.
-In no case shall the period of affordability be less than the original term of the loan.
-Ownership housing units must remain restricted for resale to income-eligible households for a period of at least 30 years from the date of each assisted sale of the home, as further detailed in the Sonoma County Affordable Housing Program Homeownership Policies.
+In no case shall the period of affordability be less than the original term of the loan..